Cisco ACI

 Diagram: TCP out-of-order packets.
 Source F5.

-For an active-active design, one must have application session awareness and a design that eliminates asymmetric routing.
+For an active-active design, one must know the application session and design that eliminates asymmetric routing.
 In addition, it would help if you slice up the WAN so application flows can work efficiently over either link.
 SD-WAN does this.
 Also, WAN designs can be active–standby, which requires routing protocol convergence in the event of primary link failure.

 Unfortunately, routing protocols are known to converge slowly.
 The emergence of SD-WAN technologies with multi-path capabilities combined with the ubiquity of broadband has made active-active highly attractive and something any business can deploy and manage quickly and easily.

 SD-WAN solution enables the creation of virtual overlays that bond multiple underlay links.
-Virtual overlays would allow enterprises to classify and categorize applications based on their unique service level requirements and provide fast failover should an underlay link experience congestion or a brownout or outage.
+Virtual overlays would allow enterprises to classify and categorize applications based on their unique service level requirements and provide fast failover should an underlay link experience congestion, a brownout, or an outage.

 Example Convergence Time with OSPF